 In this paper, JBF Consulting explores the impact of excessive loading times on shippers and carriers and the benefits of addressing this issue.
-First, we look at detention from a TL carrier's perspective, specifically in terms of the financial impact.
-Then, we examine the issue from a shipper's perspective highlighting why the issue persists and what shippers can do to address excessive detention in their DC and yard operations.
+First, we look at detention from a truckload (TL) carrier's perspective, specifically in terms of the financial impact, is explored.
+Then, we examine the issue from a shipper's perspective, highlighting why it persists and what shippers can do to address excessive detention in their Distribution Center (DC) and yard operations.